 “We’re really happy with how things have gone, you know, with restructuring and training.
 We’re optimistic to step into this season and leap up to the top of the standings.”

 You can imagine, then, that Team Galactic was shocked when they scored dead last in the first event and fifteenth in the second event, which, of course, landed them in last place overall.
 The team was quite discouraged, but they trusted that their season was far from out of their control.
-In the third event, Team Galactic finally put eight more points on the board, jumping up to eighth place, and in the fifth event, they got a much-desired gold medal with Starry’s performance in Hurdles.
+In the third event, Team Galactic finally put eight more points on the board, jumping up to eighth place, and in the fifth event, they got a much-desired gold medal with Starry’s performance in Hurdles, an event that Cosmo was originally scheduled to compete in.
 Team Galactic was now in eleventh overall.
 When asked, Starry could barely speak, she was so excited:

 “Completely unexpected…my heart is full.”